ComputeCanada/magic_castle/scenario.md

 7. Click on Add
 8. Repeat 3 to 6 if you have multiple ip ranges.

 Try to SSH in your cluster.
 If the connection times out, your ip address is out of the range of you entered or you made a mystake when defining the range.
 Repeat from step 3.

 ### Increase Jupyter Notebook Job Walltime

+**Require Puppet deactivation on the login node**

 By default, the Jupyter Notebook jobs started by the cluster have a maximum walltime of 1 hour.
 To increase this value or modify